Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 ### Bug Fixes

-- Fixed a bug where the logic for performing a base-load (loading for the first time) on a union-based hub or link was incorrect, causing a load failure.
+- Fixed a bug where the logic for performing a base-load (loading for the first time) on a union-based Hub or Link was incorrect, causing a load failure.

 ### Documentation